fsi-tue/eei/README.md

     # Ask for food preferences
     # By default, this is set to false
     food: false
+    # Ask for gender
+    # By default, this is set to false
+    food: false
     # Ask for course information
     # By default, this is set to true
     course_required: true